FactNet: A Billion-Scale Knowledge Graph for Multilingual Factual Grounding: FactNet: Design and Construction

 \section{FactNet: Design and Construction}

-FactNet is an open, multilingual knowledge graph that aligns structured atomic assertions with grounded textual evidence.
-It integrates atomic statements derived from Wikidata (qualifiers, ranks, and references) with multilingual Wikipedia evidence anchored by explicit provenance pointers.
-Three core principles govern the architecture: (1) \emph{Cross-lingual Unification} establishes a consolidated fact inventory via stable Wikidata identifiers; (2) \emph{Auditable Canonicalization} uses rigorous, policy-driven mechanisms to determine statement equivalence; and (3) \emph{Deterministic Grounding} ensures fact-to-text alignments rely on offsets that are strictly reproducible from raw data dumps.
-Figure~\ref{fig:pipeline} illustrates the overall workflow for constructing FactNet.
+FactNet aligns structured atomic assertions from Wikidata with grounded textual evidence from Wikipedia via provenance pointers.
+Three principles govern the architecture: (1) \emph{Cross-lingual Unification} via stable Wikidata identifiers; (2) \emph{Policy-driven Canonicalization} for statement equivalence; and (3) \emph{Deterministic Grounding}, where fact-to-text alignments rely on offsets that are reproducible from raw data dumps.
+Figure~\ref{fig:pipeline} illustrates the construction workflow.